Contents

 Excessive Light.

-With their flat or angled positions, skylights gather dirt and particles at a greater rate than windows.
-If you occasionally clean your windows, you’ll require to clean up the skylight more frequently.
-Plus, installing the roof is the only way to clean up the outside of a skylight.
+With their flat or angled positions, skylights gather dirt and debris at a greater rate than windows.
+If you infrequently clean your windows, you’ll require to clean up the skylight regularly.
+Plus, installing the roof is the only way to clean the outside of a skylight.

 Skylight Cost Elements.

-Many standard-sized skylights cost $150 to $3,500.
+The majority of standard-sized skylights cost $150 to $3,500.
 The bigger the skylight, the greater the price.
-If your roof opening doesn’t fit among the below sizes, anticipate to pay at least 25% more for the unit than the next-closest standard alternative on this list.
+If your roof opening does not fit among the listed below sizes, expect to pay a minimum of 25% more for the unit than the next-closest standard choice on this list.

 Size (Width by Height) Price.